-In the recent movie Wine Country, which is about a group of 50-something friends traveling to Napa Valley, Amy Poehler’s character, Abby, straps on a mask every night before going to sleep.
+Last spring, Amy Poehler starred in a movie that really close to home.
+Wine Country is about a group of 50-something friends traveling to Napa Valley, but that’s not why it resonated so strongly with me.
+Amy Poehler’s character, Abby, straps on a mask every night before going to sleep.
 It covers her whole face and has a long tube coming out the front.
 She looks like a fighter pilot about to hit some G-forces, or an elephantine robot.

 The apparatus is actually a continuous positive airway pressure (CPAP) machine, and the movie surely marks the first time that this anti-snoring device has been used as a comedy prop.
 Poehler, who wrote the Wine Country script, actually uses a CPAP in real life and says it has changed her life.